groudas/skin-scoreboard/README.md

 # Skin Scoreboard

-This tool tracks the popularity of Dota 2 cosmetics by analyzing live match data from the OpenDota API.
-It identifies highly-spectated matches, extracts cosmetic usage from those matches, and aggregates daily statistics on which cosmetics are seen in the most watched games.
+This tool tracks Dota 2 cosmetic popularity by analyzing OpenDota live match data, identifying cosmetics in highly-spectated games, and aggregating daily usage statistics from the most watched matches.

-**Experimental / for educational purposes - Use with Caution**

-This code is under active development and is currently **highly experimental**.
-It is also one of my first personal coding experiences.
-There will be lots of rollbacks and redesigns.
+Experimental project for my first real code experience, actively developed.
+Expect frequent changes. **Use with caution, at your own risk**

 ![alt text](image.png)